 Life After "The Big Adventure"

-This winter we finished up our last remaining months in South America.
-It was impossible not to fall in love with Patagonia, the southern region of Chile and Argentina.
-In January we loaded up The 4Runner into a shipping container and sent it to Miami where we will reunite with it soon.
-Home is now in the mountains of Western North Carolina, where all of Shannon's family has migrated to over the years.
+In January we loaded The 4Runner into a shipping container and sent it back to the US via Miami, where we will reunite with it soon.
+We are trying to establish a new homebase in the mountains of Western North Carolina, where all of Shannon's family has migrated to over the years.
+Shannon will go back to nursing and Brenton will explore other opportunities while he tries to get back into the fire service.

 Jul 10, 2013